 After setting up to make the Aid Bag video I realized it would be easy to make a quick video about the over-the-counter kit.
 Been waiting to make it.
 Thought it would be longer, the video is a short 3:50.
 Could have made it much sooner.

 The kit is 14 3/4″ x 27″, has 9 zippered pockets, no issues.
 It’s polyester on the outside and what looks like a cotton/polyester liner.
 The hook at the top was changed to something that would work better for our intended use.
 It its not heavy duty.
 The quality is more for home items so it should hold up well for this purpose.
 May be difficult to clean, all ointments once removed from original packaging usually get put into a vacuum or ziplock bag.

 May add two more loops at the hook end toward the outer edge.
 This could be used with other snap hooks or a metal bar to offer better support for long term hanging.
 The organizer was purchased from the Container Store and was available before this was posted.

-When working emergency service calls I kept a small quantity of Tylenol, aspirin, Tums, Bag Balm, Chap Stick, Imodium, Benadryl, and an unknown brand wetting eye drops.
+When working emergency service calls I kept a small quantity of Tylenol, aspirin, Tums, Bag Balm, Chap Stick, Imodium, Benadryl, and wetting eye drops.
 Could have been Murine.
 That was my personal kit.
 I learned the hard way that once you leave the station in a rescue, an engine or ambulance, if you do not have it with you in the boonies, no one is going to bring it to you.
 Toilet paper, socks, water, food, anything essential.
 In some of the areas, everyone showed up on scene and that was it.
 No more help was coming.
 We were it.

 In station over the years a master kit with multiple selections was made.
 Most of it had to do with personal preference or suggestion.
 The selection of pain relievers came from personal experience with them.
 Aspirin seems to work better than any of the others for my dental pains.
 The others are for other body pains and rotation so I’m not using the same one consistently.